NatLibFi/Annif/CONTRIBUTING.md

 Annif-repository](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)
 for your changes.
 Some basic principles:

-1. The `master` branch is always a working, deployable version of Annif.
-The code on the `master` branch will eventually be released as the next release.
+1. The `main` branch is always a working, deployable version of Annif.
+The code on the `main` branch will eventually be released as the next release.
 2. All development happens on feature branches, whether branched from NatLibFi's origin or from a fork.
 Feature branches are normally named according to the issue they are
    addressing: e.g. `issue267-cli-analyze-to-suggest` which implements the change